stevecassidy/python-web-programming/security/security.md

 Another common kind of attack is a Buffer Overflow attack.
 In this case, the server software has been written to use a fixed size buffer to process input; for example, it has set aside an array of 100 characters to receive the email address of a message recipient.
-In a langauge like C or C++, it has been common to allocate such fixed-size arrays in code directly and the result is that the storage for the email address sits next to the storage used for the program code.
+In a language like C or C++, it has been common to allocate such fixed-size arrays in code directly and the result is that the storage for the email address sits next to the storage used for the program code.
 Another way to allocate